 Students wishing to join the Integrative Biology Graduate Program must be enrolled in the Division of Basic Science and be in good standing academically.
 Usually, students seek enrollment in the Program toward the end of the first year of study following completion of the set of research rotations and selection of a mentor.

 All students in the Integrative Biology Graduate Program must have satisfactorily completed the first-year core curriculum and two laboratory rotations.
 In the second year, students complete at least nine credit hours of advanced course work.
+Three hours must include Human Biology and Disease, and three hours are selected from the list of courses that follows.
 Three hours must include Human Biology and Disease, and three hours are selected from the list of courses that follow.
 Additional courses may be selected from those listed in other Division of Basic Science Graduate Programs.

 Students are strongly encouraged to develop – in collaboration with the graduate student advisor and appropriate faculty – special topic courses dealing with the physiological systems related to future dissertation research.
 These tutorial-type courses may cover fundamental knowledge as well as methodological approaches and recent primary literature.
 Students will participate in a seminar-Journal Club each term.

 At the end of the second year, students take a qualifying examination, which consists of an oral defense of an original, written proposal.

 Admission to candidacy for the Ph.D. requires satisfactory performance in the core and advanced courses and on the qualifying exam.